 These ingredients are commonly found in all sorts of processed foods, and some maple syrups are no exception.
 Some of these flavorings and colors may be animal-derived, like castoreum or red food dye that often comes from insects.

 Another ingredient that most vegans frown upon since it’s extracted from bees.

 Some Pancake Syrups and Maple Syrups don’t qualify as vegan since they contain this milk-derived ingredient.
 However, some maple syrups that include “butter” in their name are vegan-friendly; and you can find the exact brands in the vegan maple syrup list below.

 Finally, there have been reports that some maple syrup manufacturers use animal products, such as animal fat, in the process of defoaming the maple tree sap.
 Still, we were not able to confirm this.

-However, keep your eyes open for allergy warnings on your maple syrup bottle such as ‘may contain traces of milk’ or similar as this might be a sign that some dairy-based defoaming substance may have been used.
+However, keep your eyes open for allergy warnings on your maple syrup bottle such as ‘may contain traces of milk’ or similar as this might be a sign that some dairy-based defoaming substance may have been used on the pancake syrup.

 How to Choose a Vegan Maple Syrup?

-If you’ve been racking your brains trying to figure out ‘’is maple syrup vegan?’’, just pay attention to two things.
-As long as the label says it’s 100% pure maple syrup - it’s the real deal.
-If the label also reads ‘’organic’’, you can be sure it’s vegan-friendly.
+If you’ve been racking your brains trying to figure out ‘’is maple syrup vegan?’’ and "do vegans eat maple syrup?", just pay attention to two things.
+As long as the label says it’s 100% pure maple syrup - it’s the real deal, meaning that maple syrup is vegan.
+If the label from the specific maple syrup company product also reads ‘’organic’’, you can be sure it’s vegan-friendly.